 Routine Care: American Shorthairs need daily play sessions that stimulate their natural desire to hunt and explore.
 Keep their minds and bodies active or they may develop behavior issues.
 Cats are meticulously clean and demand a clean litter box.
 Be sure to provide at least one box for each cat and scoop waste daily.
 It is important that your cat drinks adequate amounts of water.
-If she won't drink water from her bowl try adding ice cubes or a flowing fountain.
+If they won't drink water from the bowl, try adding ice cubes or a flowing fountain.

 Grooming: American Shorthairs have a low maintenance short coat.
 Brush as needed, at least weekly for a healthy shine.

 Dental: American Shorthairs have generally good teeth, and you can keep them perfect by brushing them at least twice a week!

 Ear Care: Check their ears weekly for wax, debris, or signs of infection and clean when necessary.
 Don’t worry—your veterinarian can show you how!